-ESA section 9(a) and 16 U.S.C.
-1538 (a)(1)(B) take prohibitions apply to all species listed as endangered.
+Because we are proposing to list this species as endangered all of the take prohibitions of Section 9(a)(10) of the ESA of the act will apply.
 These include prohibitions against the import, export, use in foreign commerce, or "take" of the species.
 Take is defined as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."
 These prohibitions apply to all persons subject to the jurisdiction of the United States, including in the U.S. or on the high seas.